 Other Benefits.
-Other than Mr. Covington, whom Farmer Mac no longer employs, Farmer Mac provides the named executive officers participation in Farmer Mac's standard employee benefit plans on the same terms as other employees, which include:
+Farmer Mac provides the named executive officers participation in Farmer Mac's standard employee benefit plans on the same terms as other employees, which include:

-medical, dental, and vision insurance coverage with all premiums paid by Farmer Mac;

-- funding of an employee health savings account by Farmer Mac; and - a group term life insurance policy that provides a benefit equal to one year's base salary up to \$300,000.
+- medical, dental, and vision insurance coverage with all premiums paid by Farmer Mac; - funding of an employee health savings account by Farmer Mac; and - a group term life insurance policy that provides a benefit equal to one year's base salary up to \$300,000.